Applied Choreographies: Typing

-First, our semantics preserves well-typedness: \begin{theorem}[Subject Reduction ] $\Gamma \hlseq{\env,C}$ and $\env,C \to \env',C'$ imply $\Gamma' \hlseq{\env',C'}$ for some $\Gamma'$. \end{theorem} We now relate the behaviour of sessions in a well-typed choreography to their respective global types.
-We denote $\epp{G}{k}$ the projection of a global type $G$ for a session $k$ and let $\epp{G}{k}$ be the set of local and buffer typings as obtained by the projection of $G$ on each of its roles: \begin{definition}[Global Type Projection]
+We now relate $\Gamma$ and $\Gamma'$ to prove that the behaviours of sessions in a well-typed choreography follow their respective types.
+We denote $\epp{G}{k}$ the projection of a global type $G$ for a session $k$ and let $\epp{G}{k}$ be the set of local and buffer typings as obtained by the projection of $G$ on each of its roles: